 |TropicalSub Diving||(059) 028-5267||1.5 mi.
 South West of Central Cafeiere||Basse-Terre|

-For more information concerning snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out this extensive guide to snorkeling in the Caribbean.
+For more information about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out our exhaustive discussion of snorkeling in the Caribbean.

 A seemingly unexplored world of alluring underwater sites exists off the coast of Guadeloupe just waiting to be discovered by you.
 Bring your snorkel or rent a kit when you arrive, but whatever you do, make sure you get into the water and see the beauty for yourself.